| In 1941, Americans could look either east or west and find a shooting war in

 obtaining benefits for returning veterans.
 During the war and afterwards, the VFW

+continued to prove that it was truly an all-wars, all-services organization.
 Following the attack on Pearl Harbor, the VFW's first official act was

 to dispatch Legislative Representative Omar B. Ketchum with a request that Congress